-Julia C. Tomasson studies the history of science, philosophy, mathematics, and information technologies across early modern Western/Central Eurasia and North Africa.
+Julia Tomasson studies the interconnected histories of science, philosophy, mathematics, and information technologies across early modern Western/Central Eurasia and North Africa.

 Tomasson holds a A.B. from the Program in History, Philosophy, and Social Studies of Science and Medicine (HiPSS) at the University of Chicago.
 Her graduate work at Columbia University has been supported by numerous fellowships, including a National Science Foundation Graduate Research Fellowship (under: History and Philosophy of Science) and two Foreign Language and Area Studies Fellowships (Classical Arabic).

 Research: Tomasson became interested in the broader epistemological questions that prompted her turn to history after conducting several years of quantitative biology research based in institutions in the U.S., U.K. and China.
 Prior to attending Columbia, Tomasson worked as a research assistant and project manager for the University of Chicago/Neubauer Collegium project: “Censorship and Information Control in Information Revolutions.”

 Teaching: At Columbia, Tomasson has been a teaching assistant and guest lecturer for the following courses: “Scientific Revolution in Western Europe” (Matthew Jones); “The Atlantic Slave Trade” (Christopher Brown); and “Origins and Meanings” (Brian Greene, Physics Department).

 Curatorial: Tomasson has also assisted in the curation of three rare books exhibits: “Tensions in Renaissance Cities” (University of Chicago); “Censorship and Information Control (University of Chicago); and “Science, Nature, and Beauty in the Islamicate World” (Columbia University).